STP&A 2026 Conference

 Individuals who wish to be considered for either Emily Mulcahy Student Research Award or the Mulcahy Emerging Scholar Award, must meet the eligibility criteria for the respective award and additional requirements for award consideration.
 Individuals who meet one of the conference award’s criteria and want to be considered for the award must express their interest to be considered for the conference award at time of submitting their eligible conference proposal within the conference submission platform ExOrdo.

-All individuals who wish to be considered for a conference research award must carefully review the eligibility criteria, award adjudication criteria, and be prepared to submit their papers by a 2026 deadline (to be announced).
+All individuals who wish to be considered for a conference research award must carefully review the eligibility criteria, award adjudication criteria, and be prepared to submit their papers by the deadlines identified in the conference submission system.

 Membership is required for conference attendance.
 Learn more about STP&A Membership